vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 !!! note

-    If the current graph space already has a failed `BALANCE DATA` job, you can resume the failed job, but cannot start a new `BALANCE DATA` job.
+    If the current graph space already has a `BALANCE DATA` job in the `FAILED` status, you can restore the `FAILED` job, but cannot start a new `BALANCE DATA` job.
 If the job continues to fail, manually stop it, and then you can start a new one.

 The `BALANCE DATA` commands starts a job to balance the distribution of storage partitions in the current graph space by creating and executing a set of subtasks.